AndrewM1130/GA/README.md

 Mean, 3rd Qu., or Max. so for instance estimator = Max. metric = ‘AIC’ and score_threshold = 500 would terminate when the Max.
 AIC falls below
 500. diversity is defined as sum(unique(genes))/total genes.

+## Help:

+You can read more in our functions’ documentation using ?function (such as ?select)